louislelay/Experimental-Equipment-for-Orthostatic-Exercise/README.md

 Additionally, two National Instruments libraries are required to interface with the National Instruments USB-6009 device.
 The executables, named "ni-daqmx_24.3_online.exe" and "ni-system-configuration_24.3_online.exe," are located at the root of the project.

-All code files are located in the "codes" folder.
+All code files are located in the "src" folder.

 ### Calibration